 Popular and budget friendly, box trim moulding is a great way to add character to your walls without breaking the bank!
 Here’s how to install box trim wall moulding.

 Do you have any large blank walls in your home?
 Do you look at them and feel a little overwhelmed?
 I’ve been feeling like this for the past couple of years since we moved into our home.
 While I love the vaulted ceiling in our great room, its always felt a little bit bare and stark.
 I knew eventually we wanted to do some sort of a wall treatment, but it took me a while to figure out which one felt the most natural to our home.

-Enter box trim moulding.
+Enter box trim moulding (I’ve seen some call it a board and batten accent wall as well).
 It’s become pretty popular as a design choice over the last couple of years and I can see why.
 Box trim moulding is a great way to add character to a large wall when you have a small budget.
 The materials to do it are pretty basic and readily available, and it doesn’t involve any major demo.
 It’s a bit labor intensive, but if you’re patient and take your time, I think the end result is worth it!